Acquired Brain Injury Services

 In 1998, with the implementation of the Department of Social Services ABI Medicaid Waiver, Acquired Brain Injury services expanded to include Independent Living Skills Training, Cognitive Retraining, Pre-Vocational Services, and Supported Employment Services.

-In 1999, The Kennedy Collective expanded further – connecting with worker’s compensation insurance companies to provide Transitional Living Services for individuals with ABI who wanted to leave long-term care facilities and live independently at home.
+In 1999, The Kennedy Collective expanded further – connecting with worker’s compensation insurance companies to provide Transitional Living Services for individuals with ABI who want to leave long-term care facilities and live independently at home.

 Today, The Kennedy Collective programs for people with disabilities include these services and more – always with an eye for expanding services in order to care for clients most comprehensively.

 Acquired Brain Injury Program Highlights

 - The Kennedy Collective Acquired Brain Injury specialists work collaboratively with our Employment Services team so that individuals can be evaluated to determine if any accommodations are needed to gain or regain competitive employment.

 - Individuals with an ABI, and our staff, work together under a set of shared values intended to help individuals learn, relearn, and improve skills.
 In this process, unique strategies are created – with each based on the individual’s needs and way of learning.